iclr-blogposts/2026/_posts/2026-04-27-fastermatrices.md

 The sketches can be of various types, e.g., Gaussian, Count Sketch, Hadamard, and Learned sketches.
 * **Gaussian sketches** involve projecting data using a matrix where entries are sampled independently from a normal distribution $\mathcal{N}(0, \frac{1}{k})$ to preserve distances [Sobczyk and Luisier, 2022].<d-cite key="sobczyk2022approximate"></d-cite>
-* **Count Sketch** offers a sparser alternative by using hash functions to map rows to buckets and randomly flipping their signs [Clarkson and Woodruff, 2017].
+* **Count Sketch** offers a sparser alternative by using hash functions to map rows to buckets and randomly flipping their signs [Clarkson and Woodruff, 2017].<d-cite key="clarkson2017low"></d-cite>
-* **Hadamard-based sketches** (like the PHD matrix) combine randomized Hadamard transforms with uniform subsampling for structured efficiency [Clarkson and Woodruff, 2017].
+* **Hadamard-based sketches** (like the PHD matrix) combine randomized Hadamard transforms with uniform subsampling for structured efficiency [Clarkson and Woodruff, 2017].<d-cite key="clarkson2017low"></d-cite>

 For the broader problem of matrix multiplication, not just sketching techniques but sampling algorithms have also been studied which have shown good promise.

 The core idea behind the sampling algorithms is to select a subset of the original data.
 Several algorithms like uniform sampling, random sampling, priority sampling, threshold sampling, and leverage score sampling are popular.
 They basically "look" and find the "most important" parts of the entire matrix and then perform the multiplication on the smaller subset of the matrices.

-* **Uniform Sampling** samples each row with the probability $p=k/n$ of selection, effectively treating every single row as equally important [Cohen et al., 2015].
+* **Uniform Sampling** samples each row with the probability $p=k/n$ of selection, effectively treating every single row as equally important [Cohen et al., 2015].<d-cite key="cohen2015uniform"></d-cite>
-* **Leverage Score Sampling** selects rows based on their statistical influence called leverage scores which are either calculated using SVD or QR-decomposition [Drineas et al., 2012].
+* **Leverage Score Sampling** selects rows based on their statistical influence called leverage scores which are either calculated using SVD or QR-decomposition [Drineas et al., 2012].<d-cite key="drineas2012fast"></d-cite>
-* **Priority and Threshold Sampling** is an innovative method which selects the rows based on their "importance," i.e., rows beyond a certain threshold are selected [Daliri et al., 2025].
+* **Priority and Threshold Sampling** is an innovative method which selects the rows based on their "importance," i.e., rows beyond a certain threshold are selected [Daliri et al., 2025].<d-cite key="daliri2025matrix"></d-cite>

 ### Sketch and Solve for Transformers

-Transformers, as an architecture, is the industry standard because it has improved context as compared to previous architectures such as LSTM and RNNs, and provides the ability to parallelize the block which means faster training and inference.
+Transformers, as an architecture,<d-cite key="vaswani2017attention"></d-cite> is the industry standard because it has improved context as compared to previous architectures such as LSTM and RNNs, and provides the ability to parallelize the block which means faster training and inference.

 Its architecture is split into two distinct blocks, both composed of a stack of $N$ identical layers: